 Inspired by the explorer-of-the-day James Cook‘s accounts of Tahitian erotic rituals, Charlotte Hayes organised a tableau in which ’12 beautiful nymphs, unsullied and untainted’.
 These nymphs were to be publicly deflowered by 12 young men as in ‘the celebrated rites of Venus’.
 Her disreputable business earned Hayes, a teenage prostitute herself, a fortune of £20,000 – a sum a working man would have to work 500 years to earn.

 The Harris’ List

 The infamous Harris’ List of Covent Garden Ladies was a directory of London prostitutes, circulating from the late 1740s.
 It detailed each girl’s charms.
-Typical is the entry in 1788, describing Miss Lister, of 6 Union Street, Oxford Road.
+A typical entry in 1788, described Miss Lister, of 6 Union Street, Oxford Road.
 ‘She is painted by the masterly hand of nature, shaded by tresses of the darkest brown, with the neighbouring hills below full ripe for manual pressure, firm and elastic, and heave at every touch.’

-A German visitor of the time observed prostitutes in the West End.
-‘Usually, a crowd of female creatures stand in front of the theatres, amongst whom may be found children of nine or ten year, the best evidence of moral depravity in London.
-‘In general, the English nation oversteps all others in immorality, and the abuses which come to light through addiction to debauchery are unbelievable.’
+A German visitor of the time observed prostitutes in the West End with these words.
+‘Usually, a crowd of female creatures stand in front of the theatres, amongst whom may be found children of nine or ten years, the best evidence of moral depravity in London.
+In general, the English nation oversteps all others in immorality, and the abuses which come to light through addiction to debauchery are unbelievable.’

 Prostitution and Eighteenth-Century Culture: Sex, Commerce, and Morality, edited by Ann Lewis, Markman Ellis

 Find Books by Julia Herdman myBook.to/TalesofTooleyStreet